aphenriques/integral/README.md

 # Automatic conversion

-`integral` does the folowwing conversions:
+`integral` does the following conversions:

 | C++                                                              | Lua                                            |
 | ---------------------------------------------------------------- | ---------------------------------------------- |